amroamroamro/prettify-matlab/README.markdown

 </html>
 ```

-When `prettyPrint()` is called, marked sections will be pretty-printed, and
+When `PR.prettyPrint()` is called, marked sections will be pretty-printed, and
 the default styles will be applied.
 You can customize them with your own, or
-use the provided [stylesheet](css/lang-matlab.css) which has a color scheme
+use the provided [stylesheet](dist/css/matlab.css) which has a color scheme
 inspired by that of the MATLAB IDE (with some modifications).

 See the [demo][8] page for a demonstration.